A Bayesian Inference of Hybrid Stars with Large Quark Cores: Bayesian Approach

 \section{Bayesian Approach}

 Bayesian analysis samples the parameters of a model to satisfy the constraints which were imposed.
 This process is performed using Bayes' theorem, given by

 where $P(\text{model}|\text{data})$ is the posterior distribution, $P(\text{data}|\text{model})$ the likelihood, $P(\text{model})$ the prior, and $P(\text{data})$ the evidence.
-In this work, we use the PyMultiNest \cite{pymultinest,pymultinest2} sampler as part of the Bayesian Inference Library BILBY \cite{Ashton:2018jfp}.
-The sampler uses the nested sampling method, which starts with n random live points according to the prior distribution.
-In each iteration, the live point with the lowest likelihood is replaced by a new live point with a higher likelihood.
-This process moves the live points towards higher likelihood values.
+In this work, we use the PyMultiNest \cite{pymultinest,pymultinest2} sampler, which is based on the nested sampling method and part of the Bayesian inference library BILBY \cite{Ashton:2018jfp}.
 To apply this method, we must define the prior and likelihood distributions.
 The prior probability is the initial distribution of the parameters.
 Here, we use the uniform distribution defined in Table \ref{tab:prior_Hyb} (hybrid sets) and \ref{tab:prior_RMF} (hadron set).
-We discuss five datasets: the hadronic set RMF, the hybrid sets NJL, NJL-GW, r-NJL and MFTQCD.
+We discuss five datasets: the hadronic set RMF and the hybrid sets NJL, NJL-GW, r-NJL and MFTQCD.
 The lowest and highest values of these distributions {were chosen such that the posterior distributions did not show unjustified restrictions, except for the set r-NJL, for which the hadronic parameters were considered the same as the ones taken for the RMF set.
 This allows us to discuss, when building the hybrid EOS, the effect of forcing the hadronic prior space to coincide with the one considered for the hadronic EOS.
 Quark matter in sets NJL, NJL-GW, r-NJL is described by the NJL model and the quark model MFTQCD is used in the set MFTQCD.}

+To determine the likelihood -- that is, the probability of obtaining the restrictions imposed for a particular parameter set -- we considered the nuclear matter properties (NMP) and pure neutron matter (PNM) data, presented in Table \ref{tab:nmp_constraints}, and the X-ray NICER Data from J0030+0451 \cite{Vinciguerra_2024,Miller_2019}, J0740+6630 \cite{Salmi_2024,Miller:2021qha} and J0437+4715 \cite{Choudhury_2024,Reardon_2024}.
+We also ensured causality within NSs and a pQCD constraint at $7 \rho_0$ developed in \cite{Gorda_2023, komoltsev_2023_7781233}.
+For the NJL-GW set, we imposed gravitational wave (GW) data from GW170817 \cite{Abbott_2018}.
+For the hybrid sets, we imposed constraints to ensure a phase transition.
+All details are in Appendix \ref{sec:Bayes_Details}.

+The evidence, which is only a normalization term, is estimated by the nested sampling method.
+We used 1,000 live points in all sets of equations and obtained 6514, 4879, 6037, 7521, and {5327} samples for the NJL, MFTQCD, RMF, NJL-GW and {r-NJL} sets, respectively.